isomerpages/moe-yuhuapri/_yuhualite-experience/Programme for Active Learning.md

 During the PAL Art Programme, our students develop their creativity and imagination through constructive imaginative activities and express themselves through art.

 PAL Art Programme for Primary 1 focuses on cartooning and doodling.
-The theme, Animals@Play, aims to heighten an awareness of the environment and the importance of wildlife conservation in our pupils.
+The theme, Animals@Play, aims to heighten an awareness of the environment and the importance of wildlife conservation in our students.
 They also create craftwork from recycled materials and work in teams on a mini group project.

 <img src="/images/pal2.png"
      style="width:200%">